Meadowbrook - Seattle, WA

 At Meadowbrook Counseling, every member of our team, from therapists to administrative staff, is dedicated to supporting you on your journey to wellness.
 We are not just professionals but also compassionate allies who are committed to creating a safe, nurturing environment where healing and transformation can flourish.
 Our expert therapists specialize in various evidence-based modalities, ensuring personalized care tailored to your unique needs and goals.
 Join us, and experience the Meadowbrook difference - where empathy, expertise, and empowerment converge for holistic mental wellness.

-Photo of Allison Forrest
+Photo of Becky Wierman

 Photo of Rachel Carley

-Meet Rachel CarleyLMHC
+Meet Rachel CarleyLMHC, EMDR

 Life presents many challenges, and with busy schedules, people often forget to take care of themselves and attend to their needs.
 Lacking the necessary support to overcome these challenges can leave individuals feeling lost, depressed, anxious, angry, and stuck.
 It is important to recognize that everyone is worthy of happiness and deserves to feel fulfilled in their relationships.